Report Brief

 Hiring Loop (What interviews test)

-Good candidates narrate decisions calmly: what you tried on performance regression, what you ruled out, and why.
+Good candidates narrate decisions calmly: what you tried on backfill workflow, what you ruled out, and why.

 • SQL + data modeling — don’t chase cleverness; show judgment and checks under constraints.